tenbonks/scriptio-qoutes-app/README.md

 3. As a USER WHO FEELS DOWN, I want to FIND MINDFULL/MOTIVATIONAL QUOTES, to HELP WITH MY DAY.
 4. As a STUDENT WHOS STUDYING, I want to FIND MOTIVATIONAL QUOTES, to get me through MY STUDIES.
 5. As a LOVER OF QUOTES, I want to LEAVE QUOTES, for others TO ENJOY.
-,

 **Mockup can be found under the folder "Mockup" in this repo, or [here](https://github.com/tenbonks/scriptio-qoutes-app/blob/master/mockup/Scriptio%20_%20Mockup.png).**

-I adapted my wireframe into the mockup, mainly being because I was happy with the wireframe, so I started to style it.
+there is no wireframe to show, as I adapted my wireframe into the mockup, mainly being because I was happy with the wireframe, so I started to style it.

 ---

 # Features

-* A simple, and clear desing, which clearly shows what the user can do.
+* A simple, clear and responsive design, which clearly shows what the user can do.

+- A vibrant header, with app's logo, navigation buttons, this adapts to sidebar navigation for mobile.

 - A paginated response, as to not bog down the system with a high amount of data

 - A simple to use filter, just click on a name, or category on a post, or go to categories

 - A quote counter so the user can see how many quotes there are in any page, category or said by the same person.

+- Full CRUD (Create, Remove, Update, and Delete) operations of a database through the application

 - A option to "Contact Me" - For if the user wants to collaborate, or maybe report a bug if found, a confirmation email will be sent to the supplied email address.
 ---